AnyBody/tutorials/A_study_of_studies/lesson3.md

 ## Final remarks

-Remember, kinematic analysis doesn't just find positions, it also calculates velocities and accelerations.
+**👉 Remember**, kinematic analysis doesn't just find positions, it also calculates velocities and accelerations.
 Figuring out the positions is the trickiest part because it involves nonlinear equations.
 Once we have the positions, finding velocities and accelerations is easier because we're dealing with linear equations.

 One of the unique things about the AnyBody Modeling System is its ability to handle closed kinematic chains.
 This is super important in biomechanics, where these chains pop up all the time.
 Think about activities like cycling, walking, or grabbing an object with both hands.